-You’ll find detailed licensing information for images, videos, articles, and other content on Ctrl blog at the bottom of each page.
+You’ll find detailed licensing information for images, videos, and other types of multimedia content on Ctrl blog at the bottom of each page.
 You’ll also find machine-readable license information embedded in each webpage (HTML+RDFa format) and embedded inside image files (XMP format).

-The majority of articles and images on Ctrl blog is licensed under one of six Creative Commons licenses.
-Creative Commons is a set of licenses that grants broad rights to redistribute, reuse, and even modify and repurpose content.
+Many original images on Ctrl blog is licensed under one a Creative Commons licenses.
+Creative Commons is a set of licenses that grants broad rights to redistribute, reuse, and even modify and repurpose digital content.
 If you’re unfamiliar with these licenses you may want to read the quick Creative Commons License Primer before continuing.

 The following are answers to frequently asked questions about and a check list for using the licenses: